aeu/legible-algorithms/README.md

 are in a mix of Objective-C and C++ depending on what I was doing at the time.
 Recently I've started re-visiting my old solutions to see how they held up to the test of time and improving their implementations as I've learned more.
-Some of my earlier mistakes that I've found are pretty stellar, this is something that I need to do more if I want to become a better programmer.
+Some of my earlier implementations were really bad, and this is a positive.
+If you don't think your old code is bad, then you haven't improved.

 #### Hard